Florida –We can’t make this stuff up.

-Van Ryswyk says that he performed a similar procedure on a man in a motel a few years ago.
-He said he dropped the ball on that one too.
+Van Ryswyk told deputies that he had performed a similar procedure on a man in a motel a few years ago.
+He said he dropped the ball on that one, too.
 He could not remember the other man’s name.
-Van Ryswyk says that man went to the hospital, but law enforcement was never notified.
+Van Ryswyk says [that] man went to the hospital, but law enforcement was never notified.

 Van Ryswyk told deputies he had met this last victim on a website (http://eunuch.org/) on the dark web.
 The website is for people who have a fetish for castration.